 Citrus Marinated Quail

-The perfect size for an appetite-whetting first course, the quail also make an elegant lunch.
+The perfect size for an appetite-whetting first course at supper, the quail also make an elegant lunch.

 - Servings: 4

 Source: Martha Stewart Living, October/November 1993

 - Juice of 1 lime

 - 1/2 teaspoon freshly ground black pepper

 - 1 piece (1 inch) fresh ginger, peeled and finely chopped

 - 2 tablespoons toasted sesame seeds

 - 2 to 3 cups loosely packed pea shoots or watercress leaves